 George Lucas himself didn’t care or think of it as Canon.

 There are plenty of quotes to suggest this was not true.
 It wasn’t part of ‘his’ story but he contributed.
+You can find more on this in the quotes page.

 - He consulted with James Luceno when he was writing Darth Plagueis to make sure it told the story he wanted told.
-He had him report directly to head guy Hoffman instead of the usual editorial staff.
+He had him report directly to head guy Roffman instead of the usual editorial staff.

 - The Dark Horse comics writers sent him a checklist of options to understand the Jedi better.
 He told them what the Jedi/Sith could and could not do.